Thomas A. Wornham: Early career

 Thomas A. Wornham was born on December 12, 1903, in Rensselaer, New York.
 After the graduation from the high school, he attended the United States Naval Academy in Annapolis, Maryland, and graduated with the rank of second lieutenant in the Marine Corps on June 3, 1926.
-Many of his classmates were later promoted to the general officer ranks: Arthur H. Butler, Russell N. Jordahl, Nels H. Nelson, Elmer H. Salzman, Edward W. Snedeker, Roy M. Gulick, Kenneth W. Benner, Hartnoll J. Withers, James S. Russell, Laurence H. Frost, C. Wade McClusky, Robert B. Pirie, Charles L. Carpenter, Tom Hamilton or Henry C. Bruton.

 Wornham was subsequently transferred to the Marine barracks within Philadelphia Navy Yard and attended the Field Officer's Course at local Basic school.

 He was ordered for his first expeditionary duty in April 1927, when he was assigned to the Marine Barracks Shanghai, China.
 After his return to the United States, Wornham was assigned to the Marine detachment within summer camp of President Calvin Coolidge in Criglersville, Virginia, in November 1929.
 After five months of service there, he was assigned to the 1st Brigade of Marines and sailed for Haiti in March 1930.
 While served there, he was promoted to the rank of first lieutenant in March 1932.

 Wornham returned to the United States in June 1933 and later attended Infantry School at Fort Benning, Georgia.
 Upon the graduation in June 1936, he was appointed instructor at Marine Corps School in Quantico, Virginia.
 Shortly thereafter, he was promoted to the rank of captain in August 1936.
 Wornham served in this capacity until September 1939.